AI-OR/2023/index.md

 <!-- Confirmed Spearkers -->
 <h2 class="blackpar_title" id="Confirmed Spearkers">Confirmed Spearkers</h2>
-We are deeply sad that our invited speaker - Dragomir Radev had passed away in 2023.
-It's a profound loss that we cannot have him grace our stage.
-However, we are grateful that Drago's graduated PhD student, Rui Zhang, who is now an assistant professor at PSU, kindly accepted our invitation to give a keynote talk on summarization in memory of Drago.

 1. Michael Friedlander (University of British Columbia, tentative)
 2. Swathi Gupta (Massachusetts Institute of Technology, tentative)